-It is the liver’s ability to filter out—or at least reduce the potency of—potentially poisonous compounds and infectious agents from circulating blood that prompts Dr. Richard Goldstein, DVM, associate professor of small animal medicine at Cornell University’s College of Veterinary Medicine, to characterize this organ as “the guardian of a cat’s body.”
+It is the liver’s ability to filter out—or at least reduce the potency of—potentially poisonous compounds and infectious agents from circulating blood that prompts Dr. Richard Goldstein, DVM, and former associate professor of small animal medicine at Cornell University’s College of Veterinary Medicine, to characterize this organ as “the guardian of a cat’s body.”
 Unfortunately, Dr. Goldstein explains, some cats are born with a liver defect called portosystemic shunt, which can severely undermine the vital process of detoxification.

 Normal detoxification depends on the fluent passage of blood that contains nutrients as well as toxins from the intestines into the liver via a relatively large conduit called the portal vein.
 In the normal liver, explains Dr. Goldstein, the blood is detoxified.
 “Toxic substances are either gotten rid of or changed so that they are friendly to the body,” he explains, “after which the cleansed blood flows back to the heart and is then circulated systemically.”